roderickmonk/sudoku-typescript/README.md

     NodeJS:     14.17.3

 ## Running the test software
-After cloning this repo, the test software can be run as follows:
+After cloning, the test software can be run as follows:

     $ cd rod-sudoku
     $ source project